Keepertje/Accordion/README.md

 ## TODO
 * Height for tabs has now to be set manually in css everytime you add/delete tabs, this should be done automatically
 * Contenttab inside the accordion-tab
-* Use tab.html template instead of setting the html in the directive
+* Use tab.html template instead of setting the html in the directive?